openstack/ironic-specs/specs/liberty/placeholder.rst

   * JSON schema definition for the response data if any

-* Does the API microversion need to increment?
+* Does the API microversion needs to increment?

 * Example use case including typical API samples for both data supplied by the caller and the response